 Widely considered as the most unadulterated expression of bourbon, the single barrel, also known as single cask, is highly sought-after.
 While the standard bottle of bourbon is typically made with a blend of whiskeys from multiple casks, single barrel indicates the liquor has spent its life in just one — and because the unique flavor profiles that can develop in a single barrel make these bourbons coveted products for whiskey lovers, that often means they command higher price tags.

 That’s why VinePair asked bartenders around the country to share which single-barrel bourbon bottles they’re reaching for that meet both their budget and quality needs.
-As fall approaches and sipping spirits beckon, there are plenty of single-barrel bourbon options that won’t break the bank.

 The Best Single-Barrel Bourbons Recommended By Bartenders:

 - Four Roses Single Barrel

 - Henry McKenna 10 Year Single Barrel Bottled-in-Bond

 - Russell’s Reserve Single Barrel Bourbon

 - High West American Prairie Bourbon Barrel Select